 First, you need to earn a Federal Communications Commission (FCC) Amateur Radio license, then you can join in the on-air fun.
 Getting your FCC Ham radio operator's license is relatively easy, and TSRC is here to help.

 There are three classes of FCC license with different levels of operating privileges.
-You have to earn them in order, but if you're ready, you could take all three exams in one day.
+You must earn them in order, but if you're ready, you could take all three exams in one day.

 Live in or near the Upper Valley area of Vermont and New Hampshire?
 When you earn your first FCC Amateur Radio license, TSRC has a free one-year Associate membership for you!
 It's a great way to learn more about all the hobby has to offer.
 Just get in touch with any club officer.

 Studying On Your Own

 To get started, visit the American Radio Relay League

 (ARRL) website: www.arrl.org/get-involved.
 ARRL is the national association for Amateur Radio.
 It's a great place to learn about the various aspects of ham radio and what it takes to earn your license.
 Attending TSRC meetings is another great way to learn, and make new friends in the process.

 Next, get some study materials.
 The ARRL Ham Radio Technician License manual can be purchased on Amazon.com or directly from ARRL for